Skip to main content

 User scopeDomain restrictionsVisible resources

-Operates IoT network in Paris for the Asset Tracking use-caseEMEA/France/Paris, Asset Tracking- Base stations, devices and multicast groups associated with both EMEA/France/Paris domain and Asset Tracking domain.
+Operates IoT network in Paris for the Asset Tracking use-caseEMEA/France/Paris, Asset Tracking- Base stations, devices, multicast groups and connections associated with both EMEA/France/Paris domain and Asset Tracking domain.

-Operates IoT network in Germany for all use-casesEMEA/Germany- Base stations, devices and multicast groups associated with the EMEA/Germany domain regardless of associated domain in the Use-case domain group.
+Operates IoT network in Germany for all use-casesEMEA/Germany- Base stations, devices, multicast groups and connections associated with the EMEA/Germany domain regardless of associated domain in the Use-case domain group.

-Operates IoT network worldwide for all use-casesNo domain restriction- All base stations, devices and multicast groups regardless of associated domains.
+Operates IoT network worldwide for all use-casesNo domain restriction- All base stations, devices, multicast groups and connections regardless of associated domains.

 Interaction with user's roles

-All resources added or updated by a non-Administrator user must match the domain restrictions.
-For example, if the user has the base station manager role:
+All resources added or updated by a non-administrator user must match the domain restrictions.
+For example, if the user has the Base stations manager role:

 • Base stations added by the user must match his/her domain restrictions to be successfully provisioned in the system.
 In other words, a user is not authorized to add a resource that does not comply with its own domain restrictions, otherwise this same user will not be able to access it afterwards.